CrazyCoder/crqt-ng/README.md

 To install crengine-ng follow the instructions https://gitlab.com/coolreader-ng/crengine-ng#installation

-2. Compile the program using cmake, for example:
+2. Compile the program using cmake, for example (we are already in the top source directory):
 ```
 $ mkdir ../crqt-ng-build
 $ cd ../crqt-ng-build